Louisljz/Benin360/README.md

 # Benin 360
 Explore Benin tourist sites with a multilingual virtual tour guide, and introductory tour videos, adapted to your foreign language.

+**NOTE: WE ONLY EDIT FILE SIZE LIMIT, BECAUSE SERVER IS USING TOO MUCH CREDITS**

 ## FrontEnd
 Provider: Streamlit